anhinga/with-GPT-4/Llama-3-comparison/custom-syntax.md

 ---

 GPT-3.5 also does fine, just like Meta AI model.
+It's a Nov 2023 version with 16K context, and it is not listed on Chatbot Arena leaderboard (unlike its predecessors).